 Mushroom Matar, or mushrooms and peas in a creamy onion, tomato and cashew sauce, is a staple of Indian restaurant menus.
 But this creamy, spicy, saucy dish is just as easy to put together quickly in your own kitchen.
-Serve it hot with rice or rotis.
+Serve it hot with basmati rice or roti.
 Vegan, gluten-free, soy-free recipe, free of added oils.
 Can be nut-free.

 If you've read this blog before, you probably know of my weakness for saucy mushroom dishes.
 It's a love that was kindled way back in childhood, when my father would bring wild mushrooms back with him from trips to his birthplace in south India, and my stepmother would cook them in a delicious sauce whose taste is impossible for me to forget.